+In the case $A$ is an elliptic curve defined over $\Q$, Theorem \ref{main thm} is a direct consequence of Beilinson's theorem on the modular curve $X_1(N)$, together with the existence of a modular parametrization $X_1(N) \to A$.
+In the case $K=\Q$, the simple abelian varieties satisfying the assumption of Theorem \ref{main thm} are precisely the classical modular abelian varieties $A_f$ attached to newforms $f$ of weight $2$ on $\Gamma_1(N)$.
+Note that in general $A_f$ may split over an abelian extension of $\Q$, and Theorem \ref{main thm} applies to every factor of $A_f$.

-Theorem \ref{main thm} has the following consequence on Zagier's conjecture on $L(E,2)$, which generalizes \cite[Thm 1, Cor]{brunault:LEF} to the case of non-CM strongly modular $\Q$-curves (see \cite{wildeshaus:ezc} for the statement of Zagier's conjecture).
+In the particular case of elliptic curves, Theorem \ref{main thm} has the following consequence on Zagier's conjecture (see \cite{wildeshaus:ezc} for the statement of Zagier's conjecture).
 Recall that a $\Q$-curve is an elliptic curve $E$ over a number field $K$ which is isogenous to all its Galois conjugates.

 \begin{cor} Let $E$ be a $\Q$-curve without complex multiplication over a number field $K$ such that $L(E/K,s)$ is a product of $L$-functions of newforms of weight $2$.
 Then the weak form of Zagier's conjecture on $L(E/K,2)$ holds. \end{cor}